 #9 Telok Ayer Street and Telok Ayer Park

 This wraps up our Chinatown Singapore free tour!
-Below you will find our map of Chinatown Singapore attractions.
+Below you will find our map of Singapore Chinatown attractions and advice on food and beverage.

 One of the best things to do in Singapore Chinatown is eat.
-So, when you visit Chinatown Singapore, arrive hungry!
-You can even turn your Chinatown Tour in Singapore into a grazing feast.
+You can even turn your Chinatown Tour into a grazing feast!

 In Singapore, food center hawker stalls are the place to eat.
-There are three food centers packed with hawker stalls in Chinatown: Chinatown Complex Food Centre, Maxwell Food Centre and Chinatown Food Street.
+There are three popular food centers nearby: Chinatown Complex Food Centre, Maxwell Food Centre and Chinatown Food Street.

-With tightly packed stalls offering the best food in Chinatown Singapore, it’s difficult to choose which center to go to…and possibly even more difficult to know what food to order from which vendor.
-Don’t worry!
-We have a few tips to help guide you to the best Chinatown Hawker Stalls.
+With tightly packed stalls offering amazing food, it’s difficult to choose which to go to…and possibly even more difficult to know what to order.

 Chinatown Complex Food Centre